birukkebede11/CRUD-MySQL-DB/README.md

 # CRUD-MySQL-DB

-An app that has full fuctionality of create, read, update, and delete.
+An app that has full functionality of create, read, update, and delete.
 Using MySql relational database.

 # Stack
 - Node